Am0rfu5/Am0rfu5/README.md

-I've been programming for over 40 years.

-The public repos here feature code is more instructional or experimental/just for fun.
-I try to keep these fairly current to keep the public facing repos uncluttered.
+The public repos featured here are primarily instructional, experimental, just for fun.
 I may be adding more of my projects as I clean them of any security risks or I may just create some new projects that fit this space.

 ### Web3 Repos:
 Since, 2021 I've been creating resources for those new to Web3 Security and released much of this as a series of "books" on the subject.
 That ongoing project, which is available at [df3ndr.com](https://df3ndr.com).